Dance

 Following the Halloween tradition of the company’s popular Dracula, Ballet West will open the season October 25 with the local debut of Jekyll & Hyde.
 Based upon the celebrated Robert Louis Stevenson story, Jekyll & Hyde is choreographed by Val Caniparoli, with music of Chopin, Penderecki and Górecki.

-Pictures at an … Read More
+Pictures at … Read More

 “Swan Lake” takes flight in Ballet West’s elegant production – Feb 10, 2024